 Moreover, if you take the full minor, we also offer you the interdisciplinary course PPE Perspectives where you learn to reflect on the use of research methods and skills in interdisciplinary perspectives.
 You complete the minor with the course PPE in Practice, which consists of doing a project for a stakeholder.
 So, we encourage you to come and join the full minor.

 NB: Most courses can also be taken separately.
 In case you want to take the minor, you must register for both the minor programme as well as the courses.

 The Philosophy, Politics and Economics (PPE) minor aims to offer an interdisciplinary approach to learn to critically analyse urgent societal themes in the public domain such as the welfare state, inequality, and democracy.

-The PPE minor is scheduled in the first semester.
 In order to complete the minor you will have to choose:

-- 2 interdisciplinary courses in the second block.
+- 2 interdisciplinary courses.

 The goal of the thematic courses is twofold: